 - What is the difference between State and Federal court?

 Federal courts hear cases involving violations of federal statutes, crimes committed on federal property or disputes between residents of different states.
 State courts hear cases involving violations of state laws or disputes between two or more residents of that state.
 The United States District Court for the District of Minnesota is a Federal Court.
-This Court is completely separate from State Courts.
+This Court is separate from State Courts.

 - Why am I being asked to report to a county in which I do not live?

 The United States District Court for the District of Minnesota is a federal court.
-We are completely separate from the state courts located in each of the counties.
+We are separate from the state courts located in each of the counties.
 We are required to have a fair representation of our entire district; therefore, we call jurors from the entire state of Minnesota.

 - Can I volunteer for jury service?

 No, the pool of jurors is randomly selected by computer and accepting volunteers would compromise the random selection.

 - What happens if I fail to report for jury service?

 We try our very best to work with all prospective jurors so that they can timely report to jury service.
 In order for this to happen, we ask that you keep the Jury Clerk informed of any changes in your availability.

 A juror who fails to report for jury service and was not excused by the Court may be ordered to appear before the Court and show cause for why he or she failed to comply with the summons for jury service.
 Failure to appear before the Court or failure to show good cause for failing to report for jury service may result in a $1,000 fine, up to three days imprisonment, order to perform community service or any combination thereof.
 28 U.S.C. §§ 1864(b), 1866(g).